-Rule 2a-7 currently provides that a money market fund may institute a liquidity fee of up to 2% or temporarily suspend redemptions (i.e., impose a "gate") for up to 10 business days in a 90-day period, if the fund's weekly liquid assets fall below 30% and the fund's board of directors determines that imposing a fee or gate is in the fund's best interests.12 The current Rule 2a-7 also requires the imposition of a liquidity fee of 1% if a non-government money market fund's weekly liquid assets fall below 10%, unless the board determines that a fee would not be in the best interests of the fund.13 The SEC has proposed removing the liquidity fee and redemption gate provisions from Rule 2a-7.14
+Rule 2a-7 currently provides that a money market fund may institute a liquidity fee of up to 2 percent or temporarily suspend redemptions (that is, impose a "gate") for up to 10 business days in a 90-day period, if the fund's weekly liquid assets fall below 30 percent and the fund's board of directors determines that imposing a fee or gate is in the fund's best interests.
+The current Rule 2a-7 also requires the imposition of a liquidity fee of 1 percent if a non-government money market fund's weekly liquid assets fall below 10 percent, unless the board determines that a fee would not be in the best interests of the fund.
+The SEC has proposed removing the liquidity fee and redemption gate provisions from Rule 2a-7.

-Even if the amendments are adopted as proposed, a money market fund's board of directors would continue to be able to approve the fund's use of a redemption fee (up to but not exceeding 2% of the value of shares redeemed) to eliminate or reduce so far as practicable dilution of the value of the fund's outstanding securities pursuant to Rule 22c-2 under the
+Even if the amendments are adopted as proposed, a money market fund's board of directors would continue to be able to approve the fund's use of a redemption fee (up to but not exceeding 2 percent of the value of shares redeemed) to eliminate or reduce so far as practicable dilution of the value of the fund's outstanding securities pursuant to Rule 22c-2 under the 1940 Act.
+In addition, a money market fund would continue to be able to suspend redemptions to facilitate an orderly liquidation of the fund pursuant to Rule 22e-3 under the 1940 Act.